tubajack/MySQL-Assignment/README.md

 ![alt text](images/UnreasonableOrder.jpg)

 Now, I am going to try to purchase item 6, a Wet Dry Vacuum.
 In addition, I am going to buy 10 of these, knowing that I have 30 in stock.

 ![alt text](images/ReasonableOrder.jpg)

+I get this result.
+The order goes through and the user is told the total cost.
+In addition, the stock_quantity is updated.
+This amount is lowered by the quantity ordered.